 I have been a governor at St Joseph’s for over 14 and love being a part of the school.
 I am an Accountant and work locally so understand the financial pressures on schools and our families and want to help where I can.
 It is important to me that our children receive the best possible education at St Josephs and leave with the best chance of taking that as far as possible in the next phase of their school journey.
 It is equally important that they all become the kindest and most caring people we can help them to be.

 I am the eldest of 4 with one little brother and two little sisters who all attend local schools.
 I have two dogs Pixie and Kylo, who I take on adventures at the weekend - we love to go exploring!
 I am extremely family orientated and love to help and offer support whenever needed.
 Being a governor is giving me the opportunity to understand more about St Joseph’s but also to support the staff and students.
 I am eager to see how I can help within the school and support the St Joseph’s Family.

 Hi my name is Andy Heald.
-I have been a Parent Governor at St Josephs for the past four years and currently have three children attending school.
+I have been a Parent Governor at St Josephs for the past five years and currently have one child attending St Joseph's school and two now at high school.

 I decided to become a School Governor for two reasons - one to offer my support to ensure I was doing all I can to ensure my own children and all the children of St Joseph’s get the best possible education and start in life and two, I have a strong dedication and passion for education and love the challenge of being a school governor offering my expertise and guidance whilst still embracing the learning and development that the role provides.